 Teaching here hasn’t come without its challenges.

-There are lots of little critters like hairy caterpillars and even bigger animals like chickens and snakes that find their way to the school.
+And there are lots of little critters – like hairy caterpillars and even bigger animals like chickens and snakes that find their way to the school.

 There was also that one time when the internet went out for what felt like forever.